nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 There are two ways for the user to compare calendars with their AddressBook Contacts.
 Namely, the user can either isolate contacts of interest with their respective index, or compare calendars with a group of contacts using their tags.
+Therefore, the user can consider the following two commands and choose whichever suits their needs more.

 The resulting pop-up calendar will pop up with the time periods where all parties are not available greyed out.
 The pop-up has to be closed in order for the user to access the main application again.

+Note that the arguments for the commands are optional, hence `compareCalendars` and `compareGroupCalendars` are valid commands, but the resulting pop-up will just display the user's calendar.

-## 1. Comparison by index
+#### 1. Comparison by index

-Format `compareCalendars INDEX1 INDEX2 ...`
+Format `compareCalendars [INDEX]...`

 * Compare calendar with the contacts at the respective `INDEX`
 * `INDEX` must be a positive non-zero integer that is smaller than the size of the AddressBook
 * If the `INDEX` number provided is invalid, an error will be returned
+* If no `INDEX` is supplied, the resulting pop-up will just display the user's calendar

 Example:
 `compareCalendars 1 3 5`

-## 2. Comparison by tag
+#### 2. Comparison by tag

-Format `compareGroupCalendars TAG1 TAG2 ...`
+Format `compareGroupCalendars [TAG]...`

-* Compare calendar with the contacts with the specified `TAG`s
+* Compare calendar with the contacts with the specified `TAG`
+* If some of the `TAG` provided are invalid, the resulting pop-up will ignore the invalid `TAG`
-* If all the `TAG`s provided are invalid, the resulting pop-up will just display the user's calendar
+* If all the `TAG` provided are invalid, the resulting pop-up will just display the user's calendar
+* If no `TAG` is supplied, the resulting pop-up will just display the user's calendar

 Example:
 `compareGroupCalendars school friends`